 (2) In this regulation, a student is enrolled in a course if the student enrols in one, or more than one, unit of that course.

-(3) The fee caps set out in this regulation apply despite the operation of regulation 11(1).
+[(3) deleted]

 (4) For a student who is not a secondary school aged person, the maximum amount of course fee payable for a year referred to in regulation 11(1) for each specified course in which the student is enrolled is $7 860.

 (5) For a student who is not a concessional or youth student, the maximum amount of course fee payable for 2020 for each category 5 course in which the student is enrolled is $1 200.